CycloneDX/cyclonedx-python/docs/usage.rst

                             Enable license text gathering.
       --pyproject <file>    Path to the root component's `pyproject.toml` file.
                             This should point to a file compliant with PEP 621 (storing project metadata).
-      --mc-type <type>      Type of the main component {choices: application, firmware, library}
+      --mc-type <type>      Type of the main component.
+                            {choices: application, firmware, library}
                             (default: application)
       --short-PURLs         Omit all qualifiers from PackageURLs.